 Organize your screen with folders

-It’s a pretty simple trick, but I’ve seen my fair share of completely unorganized home screens.
-By adding similar themed apps together, you can have a ton of apps at the touch of your fingertips without having to deal with pages and pages of app icons.
+It’s a pretty simple trick, but I’ve seen pleny of completely unorganized home screens.
+By placing similarly themed apps together in a folder, you can have your most essential apps at the tip of your fingers without having to deal with pages and pages of icons.

-Simply do a long press on an app and then drag it onto another app icon and it’ll automatically create a folder.
+Simply long-press on an app and then drag it onto another app icon and it’ll automatically create a folder.
 From there, you can rename the folder to whatever you like.
 In our example, we’ve placed Calculator and Calendar into the same folder in the picture below.

 Root, root, root.

-If you want to take total control of your Nexus 5, install a custom ROM, remove native applications, or just want to try out some apps which require root access, then maybe it is time to check out rooting your Nexus 5.
-Follow our step by step tutorial on how to root the Google Nexus 5 on Android Lollipop 5.0.
+If you want to take total control of your Nexus 5, install a custom ROM, remove native applications, or try out some apps that require root access, then maybe it is time to consider rooting your Nexus 5.
+Follow our step by step tutorial on how to root the Google Nexus 5 to get started.

 Having a little bit of an issue with your Nexus 5 not being able to last the entire day?
 It may be because of some of the settings that are enabled by default.
-Of course, Lollipop comes with the fantastic battery saver mode, but if you’re looking to gain a little bit more life, you can first stop the device from constantly searching for Wi-Fi and limiting the amount of GPS requests that your device makes.
+Marshmallow comes with the fantastic battery saver mode, but if you’re looking to gain a little bit more life, you can first stop the device from constantly using Wi-Fi during sleep.

-In order to stop constant searching of Wi-Fi, simply go to Settings > Wi-Fi > Advanced Options.
-From there, you can decide whether you can to keep Wi-Fi on when the device is asleep, so that it's not always scanning, and also enable Wi-Fi optimization.
+Go to Settings > Wi-Fi > Advanced Options and you can decide whether you can to keep Wi-Fi on when the device is asleep, so that it's not running when you're not using it.

-From there, you can head alter a number of things, like turning "scanning always available" off to improve your battery life.
-Another battery saving tip would be to use only your Wi-Fi and mobile networks, as opposed to GPS, in order to determine your location.
+Another battery saving tip is to use only your Wi-Fi and mobile networks, as opposed to GPS, in order to determine your location.
 You can access these settings in Settings > Location.
 While this might reduce the accuracy of localization services, it will help save some of your battery over the course of the day if you set it to Battery saving instead of High accuracy.

 All you have to do is click the icon in the lower right corner of your lock screen and drag it to the left.
 Voila!
 Your camera will fire up.
-The same thing goes for the dialer.
-Why unlock and launch the dialer when you can launch it straight from the lock screen?
+The same thing goes for voice search.
+Why unlock and launch a voice query when you can start it straight from the lock screen?